awlondon/primarydesignco-blog/_posts/2026-02-14-when-two-ai-agents-disagree.md

 It emerged from two deliberately engineered systems.

 First, I configured **Vertex AI Studio Chat** with Custom Instructions to operate as a non-box architect and structural engineer.
-The system was explicitly instructed to reject orthogonal defaults, critique rectangular prisms, privilege curvature and tessellation, and treat the 90-degree angle as a structural liability rather than a neutral baseline.
+It was instructed to reject orthogonal defaults, critique rectangular prisms, privilege curvature and tessellation, and treat the 90-degree angle as a liability rather than a baseline.

 Second, I routed the same concept through my implementation of **Ankaa inside OpenClaw**.
-That version of Ankaa is not a visionary designer.
-It is constraint-driven.
-Its instruction set prioritizes underwriting realism, code compliance, contractor familiarity, schedule risk, and institutional feasibility.
+That version of Ankaa is explicitly constraint-driven.
+It prioritizes underwriting realism, code compliance, contractor familiarity, schedule risk, and institutional feasibility.

-The disagreement was not accidental.
+The disagreement was designed.

-It was engineered.

 It began with a simple prompt:

 > Housing is too expensive.
 People always say no to tall blocky buildings.
 What should we do?

-This is not purely a geometric question.
-It is political and economic.
-Resistance to density is rarely articulated in structural terms; it appears as concern about scale, shadow, identity, and displacement.
+Resistance to dense housing is rarely framed in structural terms.
+It appears as resistance to scale, shadow, identity, and displacement.
 Public opposition often reflects identity-protective cognition rather than purely technical evaluation.^[1]

-When people reject “tall blocky buildings,” they are rejecting symbolism as much as structure.

-Vertex was configured to respond at that symbolic level.
+Vertex was configured to respond at the symbolic and formal level.
+Ankaa was configured to respond at the institutional and financial level.

+The tension between those responses became the experiment.

 {% include ad.html %}

 ---

-## Act I — Vertex as Deliberate Divergence
+## Act I — Vertex as Divergence Engine

 Vertex did not receive a neutral role.
 Its Custom Instructions required it to:

 - Never default to rectangular prisms.
 - Replace “walls” with “skins.”
-- Treat curvature and tessellation as efficiency, not ornament.
+- Privilege tessellation and structural curvature.
 - Critique the conventional box before proposing alternatives.
 - Structure responses as critique → proposal → structural logic → fabrication method.

 These constraints altered the model’s search space.

-By removing orthogonal defaults, the solution topology shifted.
-By enforcing vocabulary such as “diagrid,” “tessellation,” and “catenary,” the structural reasoning was biased toward non-cubic morphologies.
-By requiring explicit structural logic and fabrication explanation, the output was forced beyond surface aesthetics.
+Remove orthogonality, and the geometry shifts.
+Enforce structural explanation, and aesthetic drift decreases.

-When asked how to address housing resistance, Vertex did not propose podium typologies or zoning bonuses.
-It attacked the box.
+When asked how to address housing resistance, Vertex attacked the cube.

-Within minutes, the system escalated into a tessellated aggregation of truncated octahedrons: mass timber diagrid exoskeleton, terraced social lattices, passive stack ventilation, ETFE communal atriums, and an economic narrative positioning geometry as financial leverage.
+Within minutes, the system escalated into a tessellated aggregation of truncated octahedrons: mass timber diagrid exoskeleton, terraced social lattices, passive stack ventilation, ETFE communal atriums, and a comparative development appraisal positioning geometry as financial leverage.

-The concept was coherent.

-It was also expansionary.
+This was not random hallucination.
+It was the predictable outcome of declared bias.

-Prefabrication and DfMA can reduce schedule variability when repetition is high.^[2] Mass timber erection can accelerate construction under specific market conditions.^[3] These advantages are documented.

-Vertex treated them as broadly transferable.
+Prefabrication and DfMA can reduce schedule variability when repetition is high.^[2] Mass timber erection can accelerate construction under specific conditions.^[3] Vertex treated these advantages as broadly extensible.

-It optimized for conceptual divergence.
+It optimized for formal divergence.

 {% include ad.html %}

 ---

-## Act II — Ankaa as Constraint Compression
+## Act II — Ankaa as Constraint Engine

-The same concept was then evaluated by Ankaa inside OpenClaw.
+The same concept was then evaluated inside OpenClaw.

-Ankaa’s configuration is entirely different.

-It prioritizes:
+Ankaa’s instruction set prioritizes:

 - Cost volatility
 - Insurance treatment